manuel-rubio/yredis/README.md

 ].
 ```

-You could use this configuration with the following code:
+You can use this configuration with the following code:

 ```erlang
 yredis:start(Config).